yaowuang/newsletter_app/DEVELOPMENT.md

 ## 7. Documentation
 - Update internal docs to reflect structure changes.
 - Document any exceptions or special cases (e.g., config file locations).

+## 8. DRY/KISS
+- Don't Repeat Yourself, if you find yourself copying and pasting code, consider refactoring it into a reusable function or component.
+- Keep it simple, avoid over-engineering solutions.
+Aim for clarity and simplicity in your code.